1. Legal Framework Differentiating Employees from Independent Contractors

 The statutory transition payment

-The transition payment is 1/6th of a monthly salary for every half year for the first 10 years of service and 1/4th of a monthly salary for all years of service above 10 years.
-The transition payment is capped at EUR 77,000 as per January 1st 2017 or - if the employee is entitled to a higher annual salary - one annual salary.
+The transition payment is 1/3th of a monthly salary for every year of service.
+The transition payment is capped at EUR 102,000 gross as per January 1st 2026 or - if the employee is entitled to a higher transition payment, a maximum of one annual salary.

 The transitional payment is not due in case the employee terminates the employment contract, unless this termination is a result of seriously culpable actions on behalf of the employer.